Skip to content

 On May 5, 2026, the British relocation and storage company hughstirling.co.uk appeared on the leak site of the safepay ransomware group.
 The attackers claim to have exfiltrated internal files during a ransomware incident that struck the firm, which has operated from Goslar, Lower Saxony, since 1975 and maintains multiple offices across the UK and Europe.

 Public reporting on the safepay leak site indicates that hughstirling.co.uk suffered a ransomware attack in which internal company files were taken.
-The exact number of people whose records were exposed remains unknown.
+The exact number of people whose records may have been exposed remains unknown.
 Available details list only “internal files” as the data category, with no confirmed breakdown of customer names, addresses, payment details, or employee records.
 The company has not yet issued a public statement confirming the breach or clarifying what specific information was taken.

 Why This Matters for You and Your Family